|

 up a home studio will

-be discussed, and individual
+be discussed, and I'm

 to assist you in making